 Reflexology is the practise of applying pressure with the fingers and thumbs to reflex points on the feet that relate to all organs, glands and parts of the body.

 Applying pressure to these reflexes works to restore and maintain the body’s natural balance, creating a feeling of vitality and well-being.

-There are hundreds of nerve endings in the feet which run alongside energy pathways throughout the body, and through stimulation of these nerve endings is one way that reflexology may work.
+There are hundreds of nerve endings in the feet and it is thought that stimulation of these nerves is one way that reflex works.

-Regular reflexology treatments can help the body deal with the effects of stress, injury and disease.
-To a reflexologist tension and congestion are mirrored in the feet, so by working the feet we are sending messages throughout all the systems of the body which encourages healing throughout.
+Regular reflexology sessions can help us deal with the effects of stress, injury, illness and disease.
+To a reflexologist, tension and congestion in the body are mirrored in the feet, so by working the feet we are helping to send messages throughout all the systems of the body which encourages healing throughout.

-First treatment, includes full treatment and consultation (up to 1 hour 20 minutes) £40
+First treatment – includes consultation and full treatment (up to 1 hour and 20 minutes): £45

 Follow-up treatment (up to 1 hour): £40